 A market-oriented perspective: Beyond funding, our program helps academically oriented scientists and engineers develop a more business-minded perspective on their work—which is essential when exploring potential markets and applications.
 An immersive experience exposes grantees to a rich network of experts—including other MIT researchers, venture investors and executives with experience in early-stage companies—as well as events sponsored by the center and MIT’s startup-friendly culture.

 A volunteer Catalyst/mentor is assigned to each funded project.
 These seasoned entrepreneurs provide the research team with ongoing guidance as they assess market opportunities, commercialize their inventions and launch startup companies.

-In Spring 2020, there are three types of grants available through the Deshpande Center, all with a common thread of moving technology from the labs at MIT into the world to make social and economic impacts.
+In Spring 2021, there are three two of grants available through the Deshpande Center, all with a common thread of moving technology from the labs at MIT into the world to make social and economic impacts.

 Deshpande Center Grants are open to all MIT departments.